Luigi Versiglia: Life

 Luigi Versiglia was born on 5 June 1873 in Oliva Gessi in Pavia.
 He served as an altar server in his childhood.
 In 1885 his parents sent him to school at one of the oratories that the Salesians of Don Bosco managed though he never entertained notions of becoming a priest instead of a veterinarian as he wished.
 He studied there in Valdocco from 1885 to 1889 before deciding to become a Salesian himself.
-But Giovanni Bosco also noticed Versiglia's diligence and saw something in him that he wanted to discuss with the child.
+But Don Bosco also noticed Versiglia's diligence and saw something in him that he wanted to discuss with the child.
 He told him that he wanted to meet with him soon to tell him important.
 This happened in 1887 though the actual meeting never took place for Bosco fell ill and died in 1888.
 Versiglia wondered from that point what it was Bosco wished to speak with him about.

 He entered the order after Michele Rua received him into it.
 He made his solemn profession on 11 October 1889 and he received his doctorate in philosophical studies from the Gregorian in Rome in 1893 (he was there since 1890).
 His ordination to the priesthood was celebrated on 21 December 1895 and he was later appointed as novice master at Genzano in Rome from 1896 until 1905 where he became known for his strict austerities and discipline.
 But Versiglia needed to receive a special dispensation to be ordained since he was under the canonical age requirement.